 Any friction or resistance within the chain can have an impact on how efficiently your power is used.
-In order to limit friction between the chain and the rest of the drivetrain, a lubricant needs to be applied.
+In order to limit friction between the chain and the rest of the drivetrain, a lube needs to be applied.

 Studies have shown that the type of lube itself makes little difference on the efficiency of a clean chain.